binipringle/intro-to-dh/_readings/1-shortguide.md

 - Attribution
 ---

-When I'm asked what digital humanities are, I often say that they employ digital technologies to do humanities work and humanistic methods to query and analyze digital technologies.
-Because the field of digital humanities is constantly growing and changing, a good place to look for a definition is [Wikipedia, the Free Encyclopedia](https://en.wikipedia.org/w/index.php?title=Digital_humanities&oldid=990774761), as it is regularly updated and maintained.
+When I'm asked what digital humanities are, I often say that they employ digital technologies to do humanities work and humanistic methods to analyze digital technologies.
+But this is a short, quick answer, and too broad to satisfactorily define the field.
+Because digital humanities are constantly growing and changing, a good place to look for a definition is [Wikipedia, the Free Encyclopedia](https://en.wikipedia.org/w/index.php?title=Digital_humanities&oldid=990774761), as it is regularly updated and maintained.
 For readers without internet access, the first two sections of the Wikipedia entry are published here:

 # Digital Humanities